maticnetwork/whitepaper/README.md

 5. Checkpoint duration
   - A checkpoint duration of 3600sec is optimum.
   - A shorter duration means faster Maliciousness detection, but it also means a higher commit Gas fee.
   - If a Byzantine behavior (e.g. Double Spend by Tx deletion) occurs just after checkpoint creation, this duration is the worst-case time until the Ceremony.
-If some Delegate have deleted transactions, we can recover the canceled Tx, and double spend would be simply foiled.
+If some Block Producer have deleted transactions, we can recover the canceled Tx, and double spend would be simply foiled.

 # Focus on User Experience {#usere}